Solvency II Reporting Services for Investment Funds

 - All processes should be documented and readily available in case the regulator requests an on-site inspection

-- Own Risk and Solvency Assessment (ORSA) should be periodically conducted
+- Own Risk and Solvency Assessment (ORSA)

 - Asset Managers should provide insurance undertakings with relevant information required for the Quantitative Reporting Templates (QRT & annual disclosure)